 Prime Agricultural Area: means areas where prime agricultural lands predominate.
 This includes: areas of prime agricultural lands and associated Canada Land Inventory Class 4-7 soils; and additional areas where there is a local concentration of farms which exhibit characteristics of ongoing agriculture.
-Prime agricultural areas may be identified by the Ontario Ministry of Agriculture and Food using evaluation procedures established by the Province as amended from time to time, or may also be identified through an alternative agricultural land evaluation system approved by the Province.
-In Rural Hamilton, prime agricultural areas means areas where lands that have a high capability for agriculture predominate as determined by the Land Evaluation and Area Review (LEAR) method of land evaluation in combination with other land use considerations (PPS, 2005).
+Prime agricultural areas may be identified by the Ontario Ministry of Agriculture and Food using evaluation procedures established by the Province as amended from time to time, or may also be identified through an alternative agricultural areas means areas where lands that have a high capability for agriculture predominate as determined by the Land Evaluation and Area Review (LEAR) method of land evaluation with other land use considerations (PPS, 2005).